FardinAhsan146/FardinAhsan146.github.io/index.md

 * #### Investigating students’ preferred camera settings on Zoom for optimal learning experiences across different interaction scenarios in online learning
 	* **Collaboration**
 	* **Technical Summary**: Discrete Clustering, Hypothesis Testing, ANOVA
 	* **General Summary**: Used statistical techniques to indentify different groups of students based on their camera usage (theirs and instructors).
 Students were stratified based on gender and academic achievement levels.
+Suggested pedagogical methods to ensure optimal learning outcomes for the different groups.
 	* Under review for publication in the Journal of Computer Assisted Learning